 One common theme among these seminars is they give the attendanta psychological defenses against people like me who believe these seminars are generally worthless.
 This defense is the classic circular response, “Those who are detractors just don’t get it.
 You get it, that’s why you’re here.”

 Updated December 20, 2011 and originally published February 12, 2006.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.